frozeman/book-building-single-page-web-apps-with-meteor/README.md

 Description
 ===========

-Chapter 1
+Chapter 2
 ---------
-This chapters example contains the basic application structure which we will need later on in the book and the style files inside `client/styles`.
+This chapters example contains the basic templates for the example blog.

 Make the example work